ramneekagn/SafeguardLLM/report.md

 Internals: Sparse Autoencoders, Linear Probes, Steering Vectors
 Output: Safety Classifiers

- Goal: Mitigate safety risks of LLMs with different tools
+Finally evaluate combinations and the different methods, using an evaluation or red teaming method.

 # Research Questions

-RQ1: How robust are safety classifiers for LLMs?
+- RQ1: How robust are safety classifiers for LLMs?
-RQ2: Can we successfully implement internal methods during runtime without inhibiting the models capabilities?
+- RQ2: Can we successfully implement internal methods during runtime without inhibiting the models capabilities?
-RQ3: What are the limitations of current LLM safeguards?
+- RQ3: What are the limitations of current LLM safeguards?

 # Decisions:

 - What model?
 - What model size?
 - What problem?
+- What methods for auditing the model?
+- How many methods for auditing for each layer?
 - What dataset/benchmark?
 - How does the red teaming approach look like?
-- What methods?

 # Milesstones